-You are probably aware that computers can only store 1's and 0's.
+You are probably aware that computers can store only 1s and 0s.
 That's because processors and memory are made up of billions of tiny on-off switches.

 The value 1 means a switch is on; the value 0 means a switch is off.
-All types of data, whether integer, floating-point, text, audio, video, or something else, are represented by 1's and 0's.
+All types of data, whether integer, floating-point, text, audio, video, or something else, are represented by 1s and 0s.

 Fortunately, we can represent any integer as a binary number.
-The following table shows the first eight numbers in binary and decimal.
+Table 8.1 shows the first eight numbers in binary and decimal.